microsoft/LightGBM/docs/Python-API.md

     eval_metric : str, list of str, callable, optional If a str, should be a built-in evaluation metric to use.
         If callable, a custom evaluation metric, see note for more details.
-        default: binary_error for LGBMClassifier, l2 for LGBMRegressor, ndcg for LGBMRanker early_stopping_rounds : int
+        default: logloss for LGBMClassifier, l2 for LGBMRegressor, ndcg for LGBMRanker Can directly use 'logloss' or 'error' for LGBMClassifier. early_stopping_rounds : int
     verbose : bool
         If `verbose` and an evaluation set is used, writes the evaluation